 - If you don't have a backup or you have confirmed the data you need is not in the backup, you need a tool like D-Back to recover directly from the iPhone or to view your iCloud backup.

-We therefore recommend that you don’t restore the full back up to your iPhone since you risk losing all current data on your device.
-The preview option of D-Back enables you to view important files that you wish to recover to computer. iMyFone D-Back functions efficiently in the recovery of data from iCloud backup in simple steps.
+We, therefore, recommend that you don't restore the full back up to your iPhone since you risk losing all current data on your device.
+The preview option of D-Back enables you to view important files that you wish to recover to a computer. iMyFone D-Back functions efficiently in the recovery of data from iCloud backup in simple steps.